What is The MTHFR Gene Mutation?

 Stress Reduction

 Chronic stress can deplete B vitamins, contribute to neurotransmitter imbalances, and provoke MTHFR gene mutation symptoms to become more pronounced.
-Because those with this mutation are already at higher risk of mental disorder, this is an important preventative measure.
+Because those with this mutation are already at higher risk of mental disorders, this is an important preventative measure.

-This is why gratitude, laughter, meditation and prayer can be so helpful.
+This is why gratitude, laughter, meditation, and prayer can be so helpful.
 They help to relax the brain and turn on the parasympathetic nervous system so we can heal and function better.
 Check out this article to learn more about how to build stress resilience.

 Natural Detoxification Support